 The Logistics Division is responsible for providing services to the Moorestown sites, shipyards and the fleet maintenance and repair for all GFE equipment.
 They fill CASREP requisitions, coordinate the review and recommendations for ECPs, and are participating in the process of a multi-year Lifetime Support contract for which they will provide oversight and coordination for the Navy.

-The Business Operations Division provides services essential to direct, manage, and operate AEGIS Technical Representative.
+The Director of Corporate Operations provides services essential to direct, manage, and operate AEGIS Technical Representative.
 We provide administrative and comptroller support services for AEGIS TECHREP military and civilian personnel.
 We help management identify financial, personnel and material requirements.

 We provide advice in consultation with Command Senior Leadership during formulation and coordination of long range plans and budgets.
 We improve management methods and procedures and monitor the execution of OMN, OPN, RDT&E, SCN and FMS funds.
 We provide technical scrutiny of procurement actions, maintenance contracts, and plant property.

 We provide accounting, timekeeping functions, mailing, management of credit cards, requisition and stocking supplies, travel management, training, Equal Employment Opportunity (EEO) program, Management Internal Controls (MIC) program, position management and resource allocation, workload analysis, recruitment and personnel actions.